PHILOSOPHY PATHWAYS ISSN 2043-0728

 II.
 'Some thoughts on what we call real' by Hubertus Fremerey

 III.
-'John Argyropoulos teacher of Leonardo Da Vinci' by Fotis Vassileiou and
+'John Argyropoulos teacher of Leonardo Da Vinci' by Fotis Vassileiou and Barbara Saribalidou

-in the 15th century, a time when many of the great European universities were founded.
+Fotis Vassileiou and Barbara Saribalidou focus on the life of the great teacher John Argyropoulos, placing his work in the context of the explosion of learning in the 15th century, a time when many of the great European universities were founded.

 I. 'ON CRITICISM AND THE PURPOSE OF ARTS' BY VIKRAM SINGH

 I come straight to the point.
 The most famous french composer of the 20th century, Maurice Ravel composed one of the best loved pieces in orchestral music.
 'Bolero', as it came to be known, which was commissioned by dancer Ida Rubenstein to be played while she performed on the stage.
 Soon it was famous all over the world as a stand alone orchestral composition.

 It has become a method of critics to encompass in their dissection, the very state of the creator at the time of piece's creation.
 It has been drawn from the delicate melodies of Schubert, that they are not unconnected with his homosexuality.
 Ravel himself described Bolero as an experiment; a gradual crescendo.
 And it found me, among the composition's many admirers.
 But the purposes of a piece is incomplete without presence of an observer.
 It is a different thing, how much the observer derives from his interactions.
 This is my first point.
 Although my examples could be extended to any piece of art.